 2. Spiš Castle

-Built in the 12th century, this is one of the largest castles you will come across in the entire Europe.
+Built-in the 12th century, this is one of the largest castles you will come across in entire Europe.
 This beautiful castle is located in the eastern part of Slovakia.
-Built in the 12th century this castle is spread over area of 10 acres.
+Built-in the 12th century this castle is spread over an area of 10 acres.

 This historic castle is famous for its magnificent architecture that features Gothic, Romanesque and Renaissance architecture.
 In the year 1993, this castle also made it to the list of World Heritage Site by UNESCO.